 A Practical Guide to When an Intrusive Structural Survey Is Required

 Understanding the condition of a building’s structure has never been more important.
-As regulatory expectations continue to evolve, particularly following the Building Safety Act 2022, there is a clear shift towards evidence-based decision making.
+As regulatory expectations continue to evolve, particularly following the Building Safety Act 2022, there is a clear and important shift towards evidence-based decision making.
 For many buildings, this means moving beyond visual inspections and considering when intrusive structural surveys are necessary.

-While not every project will require opening-up works, there are increasing scenarios where a non-intrusive approach simply does not go far enough.
+While not every project will require opening-up works, there are scenarios where a non-intrusive approach simply does not go far enough.
 This guide outlines when an intrusive structural survey is likely to be required, and how to approach it in a practical, proportionate way.

 What Is an Intrusive Structural Survey?